Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Set'), the resource ('suggested prompts'), and the context ('for an AI assistant thread').
-It effectively distinguishes from sibling tools like 'assistant_threads_set_status' and 'assistant_threads_set_title'.
+The description clearly states the action ('Set') and the resource ('suggested prompts for an AI assistant thread'), distinguishing it from sibling tools like assistant_threads_set_status and assistant_threads_set_title.
+However, it does not explicitly specify that the action replaces all existing prompts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.